 Cross cut short ribs have grown in popularity in recent years, with good reason.
 They’re super flavorful, plus fun to chew on.
 They’re basically beef short ribs cut differently.
 You cut horizontally across the rib plate so that you get long, thin pieces of meat studded with many ribs.
 They’re frequently called Korean short ribs (kalbi) or flanken.
+We refer to them in the shop as thin-cut short ribs.
 Despite how easy they are to cook, not everyone knows how.
 Here’s one way.

 Keep in mind that in general, we’re not big on marinating.
 We don’t want to lose the true flavor of the meat.
-Flanken happens to take well to marinating.
-You can leave the ribs in a marinade for up to 12 hours without losing flanken’s big, beefy taste.
+Thin-cut short ribs happen to take well to marinating.
+You can leave the ribs in a marinade for up to 12 hours without losing their big, beefy taste.
 Also this marinade is beyond good.
-You may find yourself using it on other cuts, too, not just cross cut short ribs.
+You may find yourself using it on other cuts, too, not just thin-cut short ribs.

 4 to 6 garlic cloves, minced